 Check the Ingredients

-This is the most crucial step because some ingredients in bath bombs, such as specific essential oils and fragrances, can be unsuitable during pregnancy.
+This is the most crucial step because some ingredients in bath bombs, such as specific essential oils, fragrances and dyes can be unsuitable during pregnancy.

 How to check them?
 Simply look on the packaging where the ingredients should be clearly listed.
 If you come across anything unfamiliar or you’re uncertain about its safety, a quick internet search can help.